 A teacher who is required to be available for work for more than one school session on any school day must be allowed one break of reasonable length either between school sessions or between the hours of 12 noon and 2.00pm.
 Deputy headteachers, assistant headteachers and teachers on the pay range for leading practitioners are entitled to a break of reasonable length as near to the middle of each school day as is reasonably practicable.
 Work/life balance

-Governing bodies and headteachers, in carrying out their duties, must have regard to the need for the headteacher and teachers at the school to be able to achieve a satisfactory balance between the time required to discharge their professional duties including, in particular, in the case of teachers to whom paragraphs 51.2-51.12 apply, their duties under paragraph 51.7, and the time required to pursue their personal interests outside work.
+Governing bodies and headteachers, in carrying out their duties, must have regard to the need for the headteacher, assistant and deputy headteachers and teachers at the school to be able to achieve a satisfactory balance between the time required to discharge their professional duties including, in particular, in the case of teachers to whom paragraphs 51.2-51.12 apply, their duties under paragraph 51.7, and the time required to pursue their personal interests outside work.
 In having regard to this, governing bodies and headteachers should ensure that they adhere to the working limits set out in the Working Time Regulations 1998().

 Guaranteed planning and preparation time